microsoft/vscode-docs/api/extension-guides/custom-editors.md

     This method takes the `TextDocument` for the resource that is being opened and a `WebviewPanel`.
 The extension must fill in the initial HTML contents for this webview panel.

-Once `resolveCustomEditor` returns, our custom editor is displayed to the user.
+Once `resolveCustomTextEditor` returns, our custom editor is displayed to the user.
 What is drawn inside the webview is entirely up to our extension.

 This same flow happens every time a custom editor is opened, even when you split a custom editor.
 Every instance of a custom editor has its own `WebviewPanel`, although multiple custom text editors will share the same `TextDocument` if they are for the same resource.
 Remember: think of the `TextDocument` as being the model for the resource while the webview panels are views of that model.